Exceptionally Large Fluctuations in Orientational Order: The Lessons of Large-Deviation Theory for Liquid Crystalline Systems: LARGE DEVIATIONS THEORY AND THE THERMODYNAMIC VIEW OF THE PROBABILITY DISTRIBUTION OF ORDER PARAMETERS

 so that rate function can always be written (to within an additive constant) as the corresponding reversible work

-To apply these ideas to liquid crystals, we will actually make use of the fact that much the same structure, and the same kind of answers, appear when the order parameter is a vector quantity.
+To apply these ideas to liquid crystals, we will actually make use of the fact that much the same structure, and the same kind of answers, appear when the order parameter is a vector quantity. \cite{touchette}

 \textit{How this differs from conventional thermodynamic integration strategies}: This formal mathematical framework immediately brings to mind a standard computational approach to studying rare, large-fluctuation, events: instead of waiting for such fluctuations to appear spontaneously in a simulation, the fluctuations can be driven to appear by stepwise applications of progressively larger values of some suitably chosen artificial field.
-The potential of mean force can then be computed by adding up the work associated with each step, what is commonly called a “thermodynamic integration” strategy.
-In these kinds of calculations, the field being used does not have to correspond to any physically attainable force and the quantity whose probability is desired does not have to be extensive in order to make the calculation valid; the procedure just parameterizes an arbitrarily chosen, but computationally convenient, transformation between the desired starting and ending thermodynamic states.
-One is simply taking advantage of the mathematics allowed by such transformations to compute changes in free energy.
+The potential of mean force can then be computed by adding up the work associated with each step, what is commonly called a “thermodynamic integration” strategy (Thermodynamic integration is routinely used to calculate free energies in the context of liquid crystals, \cite{Ilg2011, Ilg2012, Gupta2013, Luo2014}, solid-state materials, \cite{thermoint1} polymer elasticity, \cite{thermoint4, thermoint2} and a host of chemical and biological processes. \cite{thermoint3, tuckerman2011}) In many of these applications, the field being used does not have to correspond to any physically attainable force and the quantity whose probability is desired does not have to be extensive in order to make the calculation valid; the procedure just parameterizes an arbitrarily chosen, but computationally convenient, transformation between the desired starting and ending thermodynamic states.
+One is simply taking advantage of the mathematics allowed by such transformations to compute changes in free energy.\cite{tuckerman2011}

 Our approach achieves its goal via a thermodynamic integration as well, but it does so via a field that has a physical significance that we use to our advantage.
 Traditional thermodynamic integration calculations compel us to carry out a series of equilibrated simulations over the entire range of fluctuation sizes.
 Such simulations are eminently feasible for local rearrangements, but can be problematic when the large fluctuations envisioned are system-wide in scope.
 In particular, consider what would happen if we tried to study the orientational ordering of a liquid crystalline system in this way.
 Trying to simulate a field large enough to achieve a significant degree of orientational order without simultaneously inducing unwanted translational order might not even be possible; one could easily end up turning the system into a solid.